pnp/powerplatform-snippets/power-apps/calendar/README.md

 1. Open your canvas app in **Power Apps**
 1. Copy the contents of the **[YAML-file](./source/calendar.pa.yaml)** or copy the code from above.
-1. Right click on the screen where you want to add the snippet and select "Paste YAML" This will add the calendar to your screen.
-Customize the values to your need.
+1. Right click on the screen where you want to add the snippet and select "Paste Code"
+1. Customize the values to your need.
+Use the variable **_selectedDate** to get or set the selected date.

 ![View of the paste code button](./assets/calendar.png)
-1. Use the variable **_selectedDate** to get or set the selected date

 ## Disclaimer